 These hormones tell our bone marrow to make red blood cells, which carry oxygen throughout our bodies.

-Because kidneys are so important, anything we take, including natural supplements like Shilajit, can affect them.
+Because kidneys are so important, anything we take, including natural supplements like Shilajit, can affect them if not taken in the right direction and right quantity.

 What Is Shilajit and How Does It Work?

-Shilajit is a thick, tar-like substance that naturally seeps out of mountain rocks, especially in the Himalayas and Altai.
+Shilajit is a thick dark brown color, tar-like substance that naturally seeps out of mountain rocks, especially in the Himalayas and Altai.

-Over time, heat and pressure turn this material into a mineral-rich resin.
-When collected and purified, it becomes what we know as Shilajit.
+Over time, heat and pressure transform this organic material into a mineral-rich resin.
+When collected, processed, and purified, it becomes what we know as pure Shilajit.

 Once Shilajit enters our system, its key compound, fulvic acid, helps our cells absorb minerals better and supports the removal of toxins, like a delivery service that brings nutrients in and carries waste out.